wujekbizon/wujekbizon/README.md

 <h2> Hello!
 My name is Grzegorz Wolfinger.</h2>
 <h3>I'm an entry-level, web designer.</h3>

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>
+<h3> 🧑🏻‍💻 &nbsp;About Me </h3>

-- 💞️ &nbsp; I'm looking for a position as an entry-level web developer.
+- ⌨️ &nbsp; I'm looking for a position as an entry-level web developer.
-- 🤔 &nbsp; My carieer goal as a software developer is to become an expert in a programming languages like JavaScript, Typescript and master there with other usefull frameworks (React.js, Node.js, Express.js)
+- 🤔 &nbsp; My career goal as a software developer is to become an expert in a programming languages JavaScript, Typescript , master them and other frameworks (React.js, Node.js, Express.js)
 - 🎓 &nbsp; Certificate of Completion The Modern Javascript Bootcamp (2022) on Udemy
 - 🎓 &nbsp; Certificate of Completion The Web Developer Bootcamp (2022) on Udemy
 - 🌱 &nbsp; I’m really excited about the prospect of learning and acquiring new skills.